kongrui/uc-machine-learning/capstone/capstone_report.md

 ## V. Conclusion

+what was the most interesting aspect of this work?
+What was the biggest challenge, and how did you overcome it?
+What did you learn?

+This is very interesting as well as challeging project to me.
+To be able to accomplish this project, I need to prepare my knowledge beyond specific in machine learning technique.
+I learned a lot on how normal information retrieval does the work and what are the NLP technique for.
+I also studies papers from other ecommerce company besides homedepot and see how search relevance is improved/implemented.

+On top of knowledge preparation, I pretty much have idea on each steps of works.
+For example, I can see it would make sense and good fit to choose decision tree as the base model.

-In this project, the data source are all text features.
+This project is unique such that the raw data source are all text features.
+And since those are all text features, it can not be learned directly.
 The critical challenge is the feature engineering.
-Specially, is how to select/generate numberic features out of text features.
-I applied generic NLP method to derive some most obvious features.
+Feature engineering for this project consists of two stages, feature pre-processing and feature extraction or word embedding process.
+There are many actions that can be taken in this stage like case conversion, tokenization, lemmatization, selection of variables, word spell correction.
+I picked up the there major processes

-Then I trained the lineal regression as base line model. then I trained few other models from sklearn package and then I tuned it using GridSearchCV to overcome overfiting to achieve best model performance.
+Then I trained the lineal regression as base line model for its simplicity.
+Then I trained a decision tree model so to be able to fit on non-lineality.
+Then I used Gradient Boosting on top of decision tree model and GridSearchCV to overcome overfiting and achieve best model performance.

 ### Improvement